heapwolf/Porter/README.md

 ![Alt text](https://github.com/hij1nx/RESN/raw/master/logo.png)<br/>

+## What

 RESN stands for REst Service Notation.
-It is a JSON based description format for REST interfaces, as well as an engine that will generate the methods needed to access those services based on the description given.
-It provides validation for incoming and outgoing data using JSONSchema.
-RESN does not use any 3rd party ajax libraries to run in the client, but can. ***NOT RUNNING IN NODE RIGHT NOW***
+It is a JSON based description format for REST interfaces, it will generate methods needed to access services based on the description given.
+It provides validation for incoming and outgoing data.
+RESN does not use any 3rd party ajax libraries to run in the client.

+## How

 ### An example...
 Here is a very trivial example where we define two resources and four methods.